afmyhouse/4209-minishell/readme.md

 make
 ```
 And you are ready to try it with some feedback about the program flow.
+If you want to get the feeling of it without any 'noise' then you shoul try the main branch version which is exactly like the debug version but withou any feedback besides the expected behaviour of a shell.

 ## Words of Wisdom
 ### Focus on the requirement :dart: